The Suitcase: Characters

 Günter Borman:

 Finn and Regina’s father, Günter is a former army officer working for the National Socialist German Workers’ Party of Germany.
-Once a bookish young romantic, he is now stern and sadistic.
-Günter’s violent nationalism fractures his family, shattering his love for Leona and twisting Finn’s future.
+Once a bookish young romantic, he is now harsh and sadistic.
+Günter’s violent nationalism fractures his family, shattering his relationship with Leona and twisting Finn’s future.

 Victoria Leitz:

-Heroine of April’s play, Victoria is an undercover journalist who will pledge allegiance to no country.
-Vivacious, cunning, and untrusting, she ventures into Berlin during the Great War to report on a radical “Allianz der Mutigen.”
+Heroine of April’s play, Victoria is an undercover journalist.
+Vivacious, cynical, and deeply untrusting, she ventures into Berlin during the Great War to report on a radical “Allianz der Mutigen.”

 Herr Dietrich:

-Byronic hero of April’s play, Herr Dietrich is the fierce yet “Unknown” political master of Die Allianz der Mutigen and, presumably, the confidant of its elusive founder.
+Byronic hero of April’s play, Herr Dietrich is the fierce yet enigmatic political master of Die Allianz der Mutigen.
 Driven and tormented, he might have known Victoria many years ago.

 Marjorie Lee:

-Femme fatale of April’s play, Marjorie is a German politician’s power-hungry American mistress who has ambitions to lead Die Allianz.
-The stately “Frau Lee” is sultry, sly, controlling, and “dangerous.”
+Femme fatale of April’s play, Marjorie is a power-hungry American who has ambitions to lead Die Allianz.
+The stately “Frau Lee” is sultry, sly, and desperate for control.

 Baldwin Röth:

 “Villain” of April’s play, Baldwin is a dubious, moody, and excessively suave German army officer.
-Exceedingly jealous of Herr Dietrich, he longs to overthrow him and take his place in Die Allianz.
+Exceedingly jealous of Herr Dietrich, he longs to overthrow him.

 THE SUITCASE